swalrus1/tris-mc/README.md

 /tris describe my current surroundings
 /tris is there anything dangerous nearby?
 ```
-The model will capture your current view and analyse it.
+The model will capture your current view and analyze it.

 **Combining both**
 ```